 According to the indictment, the defendants allegedly conspired to defraud financial institutions between July and October 2017.

-Murat and Telfort allegedly acquired credit card numbers from third parties on the internet and through text messages.
-They used those card numbers to fraudulently deposit money into student accounts, including those of Smith, Sanders, Barton, and Howard.
+Two of the seven defendants allegedly acquired credit card numbers from third parties on the internet and through text messages.
+They used those card numbers to fraudulently deposit money into student accounts, including four of the other defendants.

 “The indictment alleges that Murat requested the student account numbers from FSU students and also requested that the FSU students purchase merchandise from the FSU Bookstore using funds that he and Telfort had fraudulently deposited or would later fraudulently deposit into those students’ accounts,” the U.S. Attorney’s Office for the Northern District of Florida said in a press release.

 The defendants reportedly planned the execution of the scheme by cell phone and text messaging.
-The FSU students used the money to buy merchandise, which they gave to Murat and others.
+The FSU students used the money to buy merchandise, which they gave to the defendant from Miramar and others.
 The students were allowed to keep whatever money was leftover, the indictment claims.
 In total, the group is estimated to have gotten around $53,000 through the fraud scheme.

 If convicted, the named defendants face a maximum penalty of 20 years in prison for each count of bank fraud and conspiracy to commit bank fraud.
 Murat faces an additional two-year minimum prison sentence for each count of aggravated identity theft.